message/iata/NO.md

 - passengers younger than 12 years;
 - passengers arriving from specific green regions of Denmark, Finland and Sweden.
 Details can be found at <a href="https://www.helsenorge.no/en/coronavirus/international-travels/#what-is-the-colour-of-the-country-you-are-travelling-from">https://www.helsenorge.no/en/coronavirus/international-travels/#what-is-the-colour-of-the-country-you-are-travelling-from</a> ;
 - passengers arriving from Austria, Bulgaria, Croatia, Czechia, Germany, Greenland, Hungary, Iceland, Latvia, Liechtenstein, Lithuania, Poland, Romania, Slovakia, Slovenia, Switzerland and Vatican City (Holy See);
+- passengers with:
+- a digital COVID-19 vaccination certificate showing that they were fully vaccinated; or
+- a digital COVID-19 recovery certificate issued at most 6 months before arrival.
+The certificate must be:
+- an EU Digital COVID Certificate with a QR code issued by Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland; or
-- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated; or a COVID-19 recovery certificate issued at most 6 months before arrival.
-The certificate must be an EU Digital COVID Certificate with a QR code issued by Switzerland or an EEA Member State, or must be a certificate with a QR code issued by Denmark, Norway or Sweden;
+- a certificate with a QR code issued by Denmark, Norway or Sweden; or
+- an NHS Covid Pass issued by the United Kingdom;
 - passengers with a diplomatic or service passport;
 - merchant seamen;
 - nationals and residents of Norway with no possibility of getting tested in the departure country;